How to get certified as a minority-owned business in 4 steps

-Financial plan and projections: A short or long-term revenue forecast.
+Financial plan and projections (A short or long-term revenue forecast).`

 Appendix: Here, you can attach business permits, supplier contracts, licenses, and other relevant documents.

-2. Register and incorporate your business
+Register and incorporate your business

 Be mindful when you choose your business entity.
-You can get more information about these structures' different legal, tax, and financial implications in our article on types of business ownerships and how to choose.
+You can get more information about these structures' different legal, tax, and financial implications in our article on types of business ownership and how to choose.

-3. Get officially certified as a minority-owned business
+Get certified as a minority-owned business

 Once you draft down your vision for long-term success and find the adequate entity for your business, it's time to jump into the step that will differentiate you as a minority-owned business.
 Certification!